Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 1) There is a monthly service fee of €15.
 This covers the fixed costs associated with the financial structure that underpins Waves.
 This is added to the money you transfer into Waves each month.

-2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into each of the three funds.
+2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into the three funds that make up Waves.
 In other words, 97.5% of the money you pay in is invested into the funds each month.

 3) There is an annual 1.75% fee to pay for the costs associated with administering the Waves scheme.
-This fee is deducted annually from the value of your fund holding.
+This fee is deducted once a year from the value of your fund holding.

-4) The only other fee is the charge your bank makes when you transfer money out of Waves.
+4) The only other fees are the charges your own bank makes when you transfer money in or out of Waves.
+(Please note: Standard Bank International customers don’t pay any fees on payments into Waves.)

 Rule 5: Take action